hmnshudhmn24/blockchain-voting-system-cpp/README.md

 - Implement digital signatures for voter authentication.
 - Introduce networking for a decentralized peer-to-peer system.
 - Add encryption for better security.

-## License
-This project is open-source and can be modified freely.